Home / What / What Is Bulky Items? Everything Homeowners and Businesses Need to Know

 Every home eventually accumulates items that are too large to fit into regular trash bins.
 Old sofas, broken appliances, worn-out mattresses, and renovation debris often create a common problem for homeowners: how to get rid of them properly.
-These oversized objects are commonly referred to as bulky items in waste management.
+These oversized objects are commonly referred to as what is bulky items in waste management.

 Many people search online to understand what are bulky items, how to dispose of bulky items, or how to throw away large items without violating local waste regulations.
 Unlike regular household garbage, bulky items require special handling because of their size, weight, and sometimes the materials they contain.
 If they are not disposed of correctly, they can create environmental problems and take up valuable landfill space.